Seeking Truth, Building Community, and Promoting Justice

 Sunday June 29.
 10:30 am.
 Guided nature hike at St Cloud River Bluffs Regional Park (3822 Clearwater Road).
 Steve Saupe, a retired botany professor from CSB/SJU, will lead the group on this one hour walk through woods and prairie.
 The trail is natural surface and may include hills.
 Bring your lunch to eat together afterward if you wish.
 Sponsored by Caring Committee.

-Weekly Sunday Services will resume on September 7.
+Weekly Sunday Services will resume September 7.
 Informal activities are being planned for the summer.